Joe Dallesandro: Sexuality

+Family and relationships

+Dallesandro's younger brother Robert "Bobby" Dallesandro died in 1977.
+He had worked for Warhol as a chauffeur, and also appeared in the films Flesh (1968) and Trash (1970).

+After being separated since childhood, at the age of 21, Dallesandro was reunited with his mother Sandy Hoyt in 1970.
+That summer, she learned through a phone call from Pensacola that he had located the family via the chamber of commerce and left contact information.
+Later that October, Dallesandro and his brother visited her in Sacramento.
-Dallesandro is openly bisexual.
-He has been married three times, and has two children.

-In 1967, at age 18, Dallesandro married his first wife, Leslie, the daughter of his father's girlfriend.
+Dallesandro has been married three times, and has two children.
+In 1967, at age 18, he married his first wife, Leslie, the daughter of his father's girlfriend.
 Their son, Michael, was born on December 19, 1968.
 The marriage was dissolved in 1969.

 He met his second wife Theresa ("Terry") in the East Village, and they married in 1970.
 Their son, Joseph A. Dallesandro, Jr., was born November 14, 1970.
 They divorced in 1978.
-In 1987, Dallesandro was married a third time, to Kimberly ("Kim").
-Dallesandro has a grandson and a granddaughter by his son Michael, and a grandson by his son Joseph.

-Dallesandro's younger brother Robert Dallesandro died in 1977.
-He had worked for Warhol as a chauffeur, also appeared in the films Flesh and Trash.